barvian/thesis/paper.md

 	</div>
 </div>

 The compose button is the primary focus on this screen.
 When tapped ({% include fr.html f=33 %}), it opens the New Reflection screen ({% include fr.html f=34 %}) and lets the user log a positive event at any point during the day.
 New events are added to the top of the timeline ({% include fr.html f=36 %}), which groups the last month's reflections in reverse chronological order by day.
-The button itself uses the standard iOS compose icon found in Apple's own Mail.app.
+The button itself uses the standard iOS compose icon found in Apple's own Mail application.

 <div class="o-wrapper__wider">
 	<div class="c-flow">